The Noether-Lefschetz locus of surfaces in $\mathbb{P}^3$ formed by determinantal surfaces: Proof of Theorem

-\begin{proof}[Proof of Lemma \ref{lem::technicalLemma}] For any (not necessarily smooth) curve $C\subset X$ with minimal free resolution (\ref{eq::ACMresolution}), we first compute the dimension of the tangent space of $Hilb_C^X$ at $[C]$.
+\begin{lem} If $X\in det(a,b)$ is smooth, every irreducible component of $\mathcal{H}_C^X$ is generically smooth of dimension $\dim|\OO_X(C)|$. \end{lem} \begin{proof} For any (not necessarily smooth) curve $C\subset X$ with minimal free resolution (\ref{eq::ACMresolution}), we first compute the dimension of the tangent space of $Hilb_C^X$ at $[C]$.
 Since $N_{C/X}=\mathcal{O}_C(C)$, consider the short exact sequence

 The long exact sequence in cohomology, together with $H^1(X,\OO_X)=0$, proves that the restriction map

 is surjective and has kernel of dimension $h^0(X,\OO_X)=1$.
 This proves that the tangent space to the Hilbert scheme $Hilb_C^X$, at $[C]$, has dimension $\dim |\OO_X(C)|$.